Greater Southwest International Airport: Passenger service during the mid and late 1960s

 Several airlines were continuing to serve Greater Southwest International Airport during the mid 1960s including American Airlines, Braniff International Airways, Central Airlines, Continental Airlines, Delta Air Lines, Eastern Airlines, and Trans-Texas Airways.
 According to the Official Airline Guide of May 1, 1964, all seven air carriers were operating flights to Dallas Love Field with a combined total of 22 flights per day each way.

 American Airlines was operating Boeing 727-100 service into Greater Southwest twice a day with a westbound flight routing of New York LaGuardia Airport - Chicago O'Hare Airport - Fort Worth - El Paso - Los Angeles and an eastbound flight routing of Los Angeles - El Paso - Fort Worth - Oklahoma City.

 Braniff International also flew nonstop service between GSW and Houston Hobby Airport operated with British Aircraft Corporation BAC One-Eleven twinjets and Lockheed L-188 Electra turboprops.
 In 1968, Braniff International was operating a "milk run" flight serving the airport every weekday with a Lockheed L-188 Electra turboprop flying a westbound and then southbound routing of Memphis, TN - Little Rock, AR - Fort Smith, AR - Tulsa, OK - Dallas Love Field - Fort Worth - Houston Hobby Airport - Corpus Christi, TX.

 Central Airlines, which was based in Fort Worth, was operating four departures per day from the airport in May of 1964 but by the summer of 1967, just one daily flight was flown with a Convair 600 turboprop on a round trip "milk run" routing of Fort Worth - Dallas Love Field - Fort Smith, AR - Fayetteville, AR - Joplin, MO - Kansas City, MO.

 By the fall of 1967, Central had been acquired by and merged into the original Frontier Airlines (1950-1986) which continued to operate just one departure a day from the airport on the same round trip "milk run" routing between Fort Worth and Kansas City flown with a Convair 580 turboprop.

-Continental Airlines with nonstop Vickers Viscount turboprop service to Midland/Odessa, TX.
+In the 1960s, Continental Airlines was operating nonstop Vickers Viscount turboprop service to Midland/Odessa, TX.
 By the late 1960s, Continental was operating Douglas DC-9-10 jet service into the airport with one flight each way on a Dallas Love Field - Fort Worth - Midland/Odessa - El Paso routing.

 Delta was serving the airport during the mid 1960s with a Convair 440 twin prop "milk run" flight on a westbound routing of Charleston, SC - Columbia, SC - Atlanta - Columbus, GA - Montgomery, AL - Jackson, MS - Monroe, LA - Shreveport - Dallas Love Field - Fort Worth with this service then changing flight numbers at the airport and making the short hop back to Love Field.

-Eastern Airlines with direct, no change of plane Boeing 727-100 jet service to New Orleans, Tampa and Orlando via a first stop at Dallas Love Field.
+In the 1960s, Eastern Airlines was operating direct, no change of plane Boeing 727-100 jet service to New Orleans, Tampa and Orlando via a first stop at Dallas Love Field.

-Trans-Texas Airways (TTa) was operating three daily departures from GSW in 1966 with nonstop service to Brownwood, TX and Dallas Love Field as well as direct one stop service to Austin, TX and San Angelo, TX flown with twin prop Convair 240 and Douglas DC-3 aircraft.
+In 1966, Trans-Texas Airways (TTa) was operating three daily departures from GSW with nonstop service to Brownwood, TX, and Dallas Love Field as well as direct one stop service to Austin, TX, and San Angelo, TX, flown with twin prop Convair 240 and Douglas DC-3 aircraft.